tsedio/tsed/docs/getting-started/README.md

 <Projects type="getting-started" />

-If none of previous solutions aren't satisfying maybe you are in these cases:
+If none of previous solutions are satisfying maybe you are in these cases:

 - [I want to create application from scratch](/getting-started/from-scratch.md)
 - [I want to migrate my application from Ts.ED v5](/getting-started/migration-from-v5.md)